upmaru/memovee-tama/tmdb-movie-browsing/querying.md

           }
         }
         ```

+## User is asking specifically for a child or family appropriate movies
+  - **User Query:** "Can you show me the child friendly movies?"
+OR "I want to watch something with my family" OR "Show me movies for kids" OR "What are the movies for kids?"
+    - You will need to use the `search-index_query-and-sort-based-search` and use the boolean query to look for movies that have the `Family` `genres.name` property.
+      ```json
+      {
+        "query": {
+          "bool": {
+            "must": [
+              {
+                "nested": {
+                  "path": "genres",
+                  "query": {
+                    "match": {
+                      // Change the genre name to match the user's query.
+Make sure to use the genre name from Step 1 "genres.name": "Family"
+                    }
+                  }
+                }
+              },
+              // include other queries here if necessary based on the user's query.
+            ]
+          }
+        }
+      }
+      ```

 ## Regional Specific Queries
   - When using the `search-index_text-based-vector-search` tool, if the user asks about `Bollywood` movies, be sure to include words like "with Indian Origins" OR "made in India" in the text query.